 We are looking for the power of continuous and permanent work, without the equipment suffering any damage and the sound quality it delivers is the best quality you can get from the equipment.

-In other words, simply to cover macho psychological deficiencies, regardless of the quality of the speaker.
+In other words, it simply covers macho psychological deficiencies, regardless of the quality of the speaker.

 What Matters More Than Watts for Speaker Loudness?